Coffee County DUI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first appearance in court, typically scheduled within a few weeks of your arrest.
-The exact timing will be specified on your citation or notice.
+The arraignment is your first appearance in court.
+It typically occurs within a few weeks of your arrest.
+At the arraignment, you will be formally advised of the charges against you, and the court will ensure you understand your rights.

 2. Pre-Trial Hearings